MEET JOHANNA LÓPEZ

 Due to her leadership inside and outside of the classroom, Johanna has been recognized at the local, state, and national levels.
 In 2016, she became the first Latina to win the Teacher of the Year award from Orange County Public Schools.
 In that role, she was recognized as one of five recipients of the Governor’s Shine Award for Inspirational Teachers.
 At a national level, Johanna has been awarded the Queen Smith Award for Commitment to Urban Public Education and the Life Changer of the Year award.

 Johanna was elected to represent District 2 on the Orange County School Board in 2018 after her campaign was fully run by current and former OCPS students.
-She has championed the well-being and safety of students in the wake of the pandemic, worked to empower the most vulnerable students, fought to increase benefits and pay for teachers and other school staff, and successfully led the renaming of Stonewall Jackson Middle School to Roberto Clemente Middle School.
+As a School Board Member, she championed the well-being and safety of students in the wake of the pandemic, worked to empower the most vulnerable students, fought to increase benefits and pay for teachers and other school staff, and successfully led the renaming of Stonewall Jackson Middle School to Roberto Clemente Middle School.

 Orange County Public Schools Teacher of the Year